-Clients can even specify what grade boundary they are after (from 2:2 to 'Upper 1st'), chose the date of delivery in an airline-style booking site where prices change according to the date of delivery, have a 'money back guarantee' (e.g. UKessays.com) and generous discounts (e.g. BuyEssays.co.uk provided a 20% discount to all customers at the time of writing this chapter).
+Clients can even specify what grade boundary they are after (from 2:2 to 'Upper 1st'), chose the date of delivery in an airline-style booking site where prices change according to the date of delivery, have a 'money back guarantee' (e.g. EssaysMavens.co.uk offers a "100% money back guarantee") and generous discounts (most companies offer regular discounts of up to 50%, while others like UKEssays.com provides up to 15% off for referring a friend).